thrld/thrld.github.io/_posts/2016-10-16-a-simple-pitchfork-scraper-(part-1).md

 Have a look at [this webpage](http://pitchfork.com/features/lists-and-guides/9932-the-50-best-indie-rock-albums-of-the-pacific-northwest/?page=1), or actually, collection of webpages that contain a ranking of *The 50 Best Indie Rock Albums of the Pacific Northwest*.
 As usual, there is a lot of unnecessary information and clicking involved.
 I wrote a [wrapper](https://en.wikipedia.org/wiki/Wrapper_(data_mining)) that extracts the information we're actually interested in for each entry: rank, artist name, album name, label name, name of the song that Pitchfork suggests we should check out, and a youtube link to this song.

-Here is a simple Python script that takes care of the web scraping task using selenium.
+Here is a simple Python script that takes care of the web scraping task using the extension *selenium*.
+Let's call it *pitchf_scraper.py* -- or *pitchf_scraper.ipynb*, if you decide to work in IPython Notebook (now called [Jupyter Notebook](http://jupyter.org/)).

 First, we define a helper function that will be used below.
 {% highlight python linenos %}